-1.5.1 Installation on Apple (Mac OS X)
+Installation on Apple (Mac OS X) 1.5.1

-- 1. Insert the Cenon-CD and wait until the CD-Symbol appears in the Finder.
-Then click on the CD-Symbol and goto into the directory 'Apple ▷ Packages ▷ CAM'.
-If you downloaded Cenon, you have to unarchive the downloaded file instead (double click). - 2.
-You will find a package with the name Cenon.pkg.
+- 1. Insert the installation medium and wait until the volume appears in the Finder.
+Then click on the volume and goto into the directory 'Apple'.
+If you downloaded Cenon, you can skip this step. - 2.
+You will find a package with the name CenonCAM-x.x.x.pkg.
 Double click the package to start the installation. - 3.
 The installer appears, where you have to authorize yourself as administrator. - 4.
-Then you can start the installation process by confirming the various stages (Introduction, Read Me etc.).

-If you plan to install an alternate set of CNC configurations, you have to do this in the step "Installation Type" by pressing the button "Customize".
-See picture below.

-- 5. If you have a previous version of Cenon already installed, the install program will notify you.
+Then you can start the installation process by confirming the various stages (Introduction, Read Me etc.). - If you plan to install an alternate set of CNC configurations, you have to do this in the step "Installation Type" by pressing the button "Customize".
+See picture below. - 5.
+If you have a previous version of Cenon already installed, the install program will notify you.
 Just continue the installation. - 6.
 After the package is installed, you can start Cenon.
-To do this, go to the directory '/Applications' and start Cenon with a double click.

-If you have installed Cenon the first time, the license panel appears.
+To do this, go to the directory '/Applications' and start Cenon with a double click. - If you have installed Cenon the first time, the license panel appears.
 Here you can license the program, or you can run Cenon in demo mode.